-The Army ROTC program is only as strong as its instructors.
-That's why we provide such highly qualified faculty and staff for Cadets.
+The Army ROTC program is only as strong as it’s instructors.
+We provide suitable and highly qualified faculty and staff for Cadets in order to meet the program’s standards.
 See the kind of varied and interesting experiences instructors have had that make them the best ROTC faculty and staff.

 Professor of Military Science / MSIV Instructor